About Our Class

 Saturday classes are open practices.
 Students should feel free to arrive late or leave early as needed.
 An instructor will be there to answer questions, provide feedback or instruction, and fill in as a practice partner when it would be helpful.

 What is the belt system used in the school?

 The belt system used in the ZMA has three options for students to progress through depending on what suits them best: the standard path, the junior belts, and the honorary ranks.
 As the name suggests, the standard path is the main curriculum for ZMA which ranges from student ranks (10th-1st Kyū) through to the instructor ranks (1st-9th Dan).
 The junior path takes the first few color belts in the standard system and breaks them down into smaller chunks.
 This system is intended for anyone below the age of 13.
 Upon completing the junior path or growing out of it, students can seamlessly transition into the standard path by testing forward.
 The honorary ranks include three levels of gray belt that represent the completion of a section in the standard curriculum.
 These belts are earned by those who are not interested in testing at this stage in their martial arts journey by merit of their time in class and clear skill progression.
 There are also three honorary titles that instructors can earn in addition to their dan rank: renshi, kyoshi, and hanshi.
-Renshi (master) is earned by an instructor upon training a student up to black belt.
-Kyoshi (experienced master) is earned by an instructor when their student achieves a third-degree black belt.
-Hanshi (grandmaster) is earned by an instructor when their student earned the renshi title, meaning that student had their own student earn black belt.
+The Renshi (master) title is awarded to masters with 5+ years of instructorship and at least one black belt student.
+Kyoshi (experienced master) is awarded to masters with 15+ years of instructorship and at least three black belt students.
+Hanshi (grandmaster) is awarded to masters with 30+ years of instructorship and at least one student with the Renshi title.

 How much does membership cost?